 Senior executives from many of Toronto’s leading organizations help us ensure that our graduates have the skills and knowledge that employers value most, including the following:

-Hashmat Rohian, Senior Director & Managing Enterprise Architect at Cooperators Group of Companies
+Hashmat Rohian, Assistant Vice President & Managing Enterprise Architect, Co-operators Group of Companies

-Hashmat is currently the Senior Director & Managing Enterprise Architect at Cooperators Group of companies.
+Hashmat is currently the Assistant Vice President & Managing Enterprise Architect at Cooperators Group of companies.
 He is responsible for leading The Cooperator’s digital strategy and execution, with a focus on Enterprise Architecture & Applied Innovation.